MicrosoftDocs/entra-docs/docs/identity-platform/scenario-spa-app-registration.md

 1. Under **Redirect URIs**, enter a [redirect URI](reply-url.md).
 Do **NOT** select either checkbox under **Implicit grant and hybrid flows**.
 1. Select **Configure** to finish adding the redirect URI.

-You've now completed the registration of your SPA and configured a redirect URI to which the client will be redirected and any security tokens will be sent.
-By configuring your redirect URI using the **Single-page application** tile in the **Add a platform** pane, your application registration is configured to support the authorization code flow with PKCE and CORS.
+Your SPA is now registered with a redirect URI.
+By configuring your redirect URI using the **Single-page application** tile in the **Add a platform** pane, your application registration supports the authorization code flow with PKCE and CORS.

 Follow the [tutorial](tutorial-v2-javascript-auth-code.md) for further guidance.

 ## Redirect URI: [MSAL.js 1.0 with implicit flow](/javascript/api/overview/msal-overview)

 Follow these steps to add a redirect URI for a single-page app that uses MSAL.js 1.3 or earlier and the implicit grant flow.
-Applications that use MSAL.js 1.3 or earlier do not support the auth code flow.
+Applications that use MSAL.js 1.3 or earlier don't support the authorization code flow.

-1. In the Microsoft Entra admin center, select the app registration you created earlier in [Create the app registration](#create-the-app-registration).
+1. In the Microsoft Entra admin center, select the app registration you created in [Create the app registration](#create-the-app-registration).
 1. Under **Manage**, select **Authentication** > **Add a platform**.
 1. Under **Web applications**, select **Single-page application** tile.
 1. Under **Redirect URIs**, enter a [redirect URI](reply-url.md).